 Board an overnight flight to Seoul.

-After arrival, transfer to the hotel, and the rest of the day is on your own.
+After arrival, transfer to the hotel, and the rest of the day is free leisure.

 Meal: Breakfast